prisma/specs/photonjs/README.md

 # Photon.js

-- Owner: @schickling
+- Owner: @sorenbs
-- Stakeholders: @timsuchanek
+- Stakeholders: @timsuchanek @schickling
 - State:
   - Spec: Unknown ❔
   - Implementation: Unknown ❔

 This spec describes the Photon Javascript API

+> Note: the spec is currently being re-written.
+While this is ongoing, you can find an archive of old thoughts and notes in the `archive` folder.
+This folder will be deleted when this spec rewrite is complete.

 ---